Maquoketa police: 2 men arrested by tactical team using tear gas after chase, crash, standoff

-MAQUOKETA, Iowa -- Maquoketa police report that two men were arrested following a vehicle chase and nearly three-hour standoff Thursday night that ended with the help of tear gas and a tactical team.
+MAQUOKETA, Iowa — Maquoketa police said two men were arrested following a vehicle chase and nearly three-hour standoff Thursday night that ended with the help of tear gas and a tactical team.

 Both men ran into Apartment 2 at 1010 German St. and “barricaded” themselves” inside.